Complimentary shipping on all desks

 Slouching

 Sitting with a slouched posture puts strain on your neck, shoulders, and back.
-Make sure you sit up straight with your shoulders relaxed and your back against the chair.
+Make sure you sit up straight with your shoulders relaxed and your back supported by the chair.

 Reaching for Your Mouse or Keyboard

 Reaching for your mouse or keyboard can cause strain on your shoulders and arms.
-Make sure your mouse and keyboard are positioned close to your body, with your arms and wrists in a relaxed position.
+Keep your mouse and keyboard close to your body, with your arms and wrists relaxed.

 Using Your Laptop on Your Lap

-Working on your laptop while sitting on the couch or in bed may be comfortable, but it's not good for your posture.
-Make sure you use a desk or table that allows you to sit up straight with your feet flat on the ground.
+Working on your laptop while sitting on the couch or in bed may feel comfortable, but it is not good for your posture.
+Use a desk or table that allows you to sit upright with your feet flat on the ground.

 Tools and Accessories to Improve Ergonomics